 For the purpose of adjusting the annual exterior lighting energy consumption for calculating the rating, EULLA shall be adjusted by EULEL, which shall be calculated as the annual exterior lighting energy use derived by the procedures in this section minus the annual exterior lighting energy use derived for the Energy Rating Reference Home in Section 4.2.2.5.1, converted to MBtu/y, where MBtu/y = (kWh/y)/293.

-Internal gains in the Rated Home shall not be modified as a result of reductions in exterior lighting energy use.
+Internal Gains in the Rated Home shall not be modified as a result of reductions in exterior lighting energy use.

 Garage Lighting.
-For Rated Homes with garages, garage annual lighting energy use in the Rated Home shall be determined in accordance with Equation 4.2-5:
+For Rated Homes with garages, for the sole use of the occupants of the Rated Home, garage annual lighting energy use in the Rated Home shall be determined in accordance with Equation 4.2-5:

-kWh = 100*[(1 - FFIGL - FFIIGL) + 15/60*FFIGL + 15/90*FFIIGL] (Eq 4.2-5)
+kWh = 100*[(1 - FFIGL - FFIIGL) + 15/60*FFIGL + 15/90*FFIIGL] (Eq.
+4.2-5)

 where: